Do you want a rich, vibrant garden? This super collection of seven items can supercharge your soil and improve garden growth.

 More Uses For Eggshells

-The coffee grounds are very useful to your garden.
-First the old coffee grounds will act as excellent ground mulch especially for plants that love acid including:
+The coffee grounds are a very useful soil amendment for your garden.
+First, the old coffee grounds will act as excellent ground mulch, especially for plants that love acid, including:

 - Blueberry bushes